harishnr93/CNN_imgClassification_py/README.md

 ### 4. Training Process
 - Uses cross-entropy loss.
 - Adam optimizer with a learning rate of `1e-4`.
-- Trains for 10 epochs.
+- Trains for multiple epochs.
 - Tracks and plots training and validation accuracy/loss.

 ### 5. Evaluation